grain-lang/grain/stdlib/string.md

 charAt : (Number, String) -> Char
 ```

-Find the Char at a specific index.
+Find the character at a specific index.

 Parameters: